 In November 2013 after a long period of speculation, Piper’s Farm was finally sold and our permission to shoot on the land was lost.

-The Blackdown Shoot proudly supports:
+The Blackdown Shoot Proudly Supports

 We donate to the Macmillan Cancer Support in memory of Ted Rogers who passed away in 2001.
+He was one of the founders of the Blackdown Shoot.

 The Snowdrop Trust receives our support to remember Ben Power, one of our Trappers who tragically died in a motorbike accident in 2004.